MarioMoura/Crash/README.md

 make
 ```

-or you can use another compiler as you wish.
+or use another compiler as you wish.

 # Usage

 Crash is inspired by a normal shell.
-The main difference is that pipes takes precedence.
+The main difference is that pipes take precedence.
 Like:
 ```
 echo testing > file | wc -c
 ```